 If the diagnosis isn't specific and the healthcare provider is not sure, they might prescribe a device known as an actigraph.

 Speak to your doctor.
 If you're experiencing sleep issues, see your doctor at least once a week, every month, or at any time that raises concern.

 If you are concerned about the quantity or quality of your sleep or feeling tired and exhausted even though you believe that you're getting enough rest, Discuss your concerns with your doctor.

-Consult your physician for sleep-related issues occurring at least once a week, every month, or at any time where it causes concern.
+Consult your physician for sleep-related issues occurring at least once a week, every month, or at any time when it causes concern.

 If you are concerned about the quantity or quality of the sleep you receive or feel tired and exhausted even though you believe that you're sleeping well, discuss your concerns with your doctor.

 Sleep patterns are likely to change with age.
-Many people notice that they are more difficult to fall asleep.
+Many people notice that it is more difficult to fall asleep.
 They get up more frequently at night and later at dawn.